dhui808/azure-ai-certifications/ai-900/nlp.md

 **Visemes**: Visemes are the key poses in observed speech, including the position of the lips, jaw, and tongue in producing a particular phoneme.

+Text to speech with the audio content creation tool